 The two ships were amongst the first intermediate sizes cruise ships to prove successful in the jet age.
 Cunard Princess was christened by Princess Grace of Monaco.
 The ship's original name was to be Cunard Conquest, however before the ship entered service the name was changed to Cunard Princess.

-During the Gulf War the Cunard Princess was chartered to the United States Armed Forces Recreation Centre as a recreational facility for troops involved in the conflict.
+Cunard deployed the Cunard Princess to the Mediterranean.
+During the Gulf War the Cunard Princess was used as a recreation ship for troops operating in the middle east.

 From 1993 the ship was operated within the Cunard-Crown division.
 Cunard Princess enjoyed a loyal following until she was retired from Cunard service in 1995 and sold to StarLauro, which used the ship to replace the recently lost Achille Lauro.

 Cunard Princess was re-named Rhapsody and sailed for the newly renamed MSC Cruises.
 She remained with MSC until she was sold to Mano Marine in 2009.

 Re-named Golden Iris, the ship currently operates for Mano Marine on voyages in the Mediterranean.